Where The Cash Flow Distributions From A Real Estate Syndication Actually Come From

 Apartment buildings are living, breathing entities.
 Well, sort of.
 At least, the tenants are living and breathing.
 As such, there are MANY factors that go into the actual calculations, and these and projections are just that.
 Projections.

-Depending on how much you invested in the project, you would get a share of that cash flow every quarter, in the form of a distribution check. your investment is going, and where each dollar of projected cash flow is coming from.
+Depending on how much you invested in the project, you would get a share of that cash flow every quarter (or monthly), in the form of a distribution.
+It sounds good right?